Shashankkanade01/skillchain-dapp/README.md

 | Testnet | Ethereum Sepolia |
 | File Storage | IPFS via Pinata |
 | Explorer | Sepolia Etherscan |

 ---

-## 📜 License

-This project is licensed under the **MIT License** — feel free to fork, modify, and build on top of it.

----